sassoftware/viya4-iac-aws/docs/user/Darksite_Experimental.md

 - Step 1 - First, create these folders on your deployment virtual machine:
     - `/home/ec2-user/viya/`
     - `/home/ec2-user/viya/gitrepos/`
+    - `/home/ec2-user/viya/software/viya_assets`

 - Step 2- Copy (scp or rsync) the contents of the ["deployment-machine-assets/"](https://github.com/sassoftware/viya4-deployment/blob/feat/iac-1117/viya4-deployment-darksite/deployment-machine-assets) ["deployment-machine-assets/"](https://github.com/sassoftware/viya4-deployment/blob/main/viya4-deployment-darksite/deployment-machine-assets) directory to the `/home/ec2-user/viya/` directory.

 - Step 3 - Copy (scp or rsync) the ["darksite-iac-aws-mods.sh"](https://github.com/sassoftware/viya4-iac-aws/blob/feat/iac-1117/viya4-iac-aws-darksite/darksite-iac-aws-mods/darksite-iac-aws-mods.sh) ["darksite-iac-aws-mods.sh"](https://github.com/sassoftware/viya4-iac-aws/blob/main/viya4-iac-aws-darksite/darksite-iac-aws-mods/darksite-iac-aws-mods.sh) script to the `/home/ec2-user/viya/gitrepos/` directory.
 - Step 4 - Copy (scp or rsync) the ["baseline-to-ecr"](https://github.com/sassoftware/viya4-deployment/blob/feat/iac-1117/viya4-deployment-darksite/baseline-to-ecr/) ["baseline-to-ecr"](https://github.com/sassoftware/viya4-deployment/blob/main/viya4-deployment-darksite/baseline-to-ecr/) and ["mirrormgr-to-ecr"](https://github.com/sassoftware/viya4-deployment/blob/feat/iac-1117/viya4-deployment-darksite/mirrormgr-to-ecr)  ["mirrormgr-to-ecr"](https://github.com/sassoftware/viya4-deployment/blob/main/viya4-deployment-darksite/mirrormgr-to-ecr) directories to the `/home/ec2-user/viya/` directory.
-- Step 5 - Manually download and copy your Viya deployment assets,license, and certs files into: "/home/ec2-user/viya/software/viya_assets/" directory created by you on your deployment VM.
+- Step 5 - Manually download and copy your Viya deployment assets, license, and certs files into the `/home/ec2-user/viya/software/viya_assets/` directory created by you on your deployment VM.
 We will bypass the SAS Viya Orders API during deployment, by manually providing these in our ansible-vars.yaml.
 - Step 6 - (Optional) If you want to use OpenLDAP, you'll also need to copy (scp or rsync) the ["darksite-openldap-mod.sh"](https://github.com/sassoftware/viya4-deployment/blob/feat/iac-1117/viya4-deployment-darksite/darksite-openldap-mod/darksite-openldap-mod.sh) ["darksite-openldap-mod.sh"](https://github.com/sassoftware/viya4-deployment/blob/main/viya4-deployment-darksite/darksite-openldap-mod/darksite-openldap-mod.sh) to the `/home/ec2-user/gitrepos/` directory.

 :memo: Note: The "Create Custom AMI" step below is only necessary if you intend to use either the Jumpserver VM or NFS Server VM created by `viya4-iac-aws`.
 If you do not allow IAC to create a Jumpserver and you are using EFS storage instead of allowing IAC to create the NFS server VM, then you can skip the "Create Custom AMI" step.